 TSDA is the student organization associated with the Texas Academy of Nutrition and Dietetics.
-It is composed of Texas DPD students who are also members of the Academy and Texas Academy.
+It is comprised of Texas DPD students who are also members of the Academy and Texas Academy.
 There is no fee to join TSDA, but students are required to sign-up for membership on the TSDA website.
 Students can sign up for membership in the fall or the spring.
-Annually, TSDA meetings occur in the fall (usually in conjunction with the Dietetic Internship Preparation Workshop and Fair at Texas A&M University) and spring at the Texas Academy of Nutrition and Dietetics

-Annual Meeting and provide great networking opportunities with DPD peers and professionals.
+Annually, TSDA meetings occur in the fall (usually in conjunction with the Nutrition and Dietetics Career Workshop, previously known as the Dietetic Internship Preparation Workshop and Fair, at Texas A&M University) and spring at the Texas Academy of Nutrition and Dietetics Annual Meeting.
+These events provide great networking opportunities with DPD peers and professionals.
 All DPD students are strongly encouraged to join TSDA as soon as they enter the DPD track and maintain membership throughout their college career.
 Additionally, DPD students should consider running for TSDA leadership positions in the spring as these provide excellent experience and increased networking opportunities.
-Sign up for membership and get more information on the TSDA at https://texasdieteticstudents.com/.
+Sign up for membership and get more information on the TSDA at https://eatrighttexas.org/tsda/.